Creative Media Production

 The majority of the course is structured around continual centre-based assessment and students will be expected to demonstrate a high level of work throughout the duration of the course.
 The components are assessed as follows:

 •Component 1 – Exploring Digital Products (internally assessed – 30% of the qualification)

 •Component 2 – Developing Digital Media Production Skills (internally assessed – 30% of the qualification)

 •Component 3 – Creating a Media Product in response to a Brief (externally assessed – 40% of the qualification)

-In addition, Component 3 is a synoptic unit that can only be assessed towards the end of the course (in Year 11) and the results will be published in August 2020, along with the GCSE results.
+In addition, Component 3 is a synoptic unit that can only be assessed towards the end of the course (in Year 11) and the results will be published in August of that year, along with the GCSE results.